pfalorni/datascience-GCD/README.md

 # Operative instructions
 In the following sections are shown some details about how to use the script and about how it is built.
+The original dataset can be downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 ## How to use the script
 The dataset subtree must be put into the working directory along with the script *run_analysis.R* so that it finally looks like this: